Exclusive: The capture of Gaddafi's son

 "We fired in the air and into the ground in front of them," Ammar said.
 The small convoy pulled up, perhaps hoping to brazen it out.

-"Who are you?" al-Ajami Ali al-Atari, the leader of the squad, demanded to know of the man he took to be the main passenger in the group.
+"Who are you?"
+Adeljwani Ali Ahmed, the leader of the squad, demanded to know of the man he took to be the main passenger in the group.

 It's a common enough name, though it means "servant of peace" in Arabic; Saif al-Islam's real name means "Sword of Islam."

-Turning back to the car, a Toyota Land cruiser of a type favoured on these rugged desert tracks, Ammar said: "I know who you are.
+Turning back to the car, a Toyota Land cruiser of a type favored on these rugged desert tracks, Ammar said: "I know who you are.
 I know you."

-Speaking to journalists on Sunday, Atari said that, in the darkness, "Saif jumped out and tried to take cover behind the car."
-He then tried to conceal himself under a bundle of clothes, covering it with sand.

-"But when we told him to surrender he did," Atari said.
-"The operation was simple and without any resistance or casualties.
-We treated Saif al-Islam properly.
-No one laid a finger on him because we are men of honor."

 CASH AND KALASHNIKOVS

 The game was up.
-The militiamen retrieved several Kalashnikov rifles, a hand grenade and, one of the Zintani fighters said, some $4,000 (2,531.97 pounds) in cash from the vehicles, as well as a satellite telephone.
+The militiamen retrieved several Kalashnikov rifles, a hand grenade and, one of the Zintani fighters said, some $4,000 in cash from the vehicles.

 It was a tiny haul from a man whose father commanded one of the best-equipped armies in Africa and who is suspected by many of holding the keys - in his head - to billions stolen from the Libyan state and stashed in secret bank accounts abroad.